NG-NEST/ng-nest/lib/ng-nest/ui/skeleton/docs/readme.en_US.md

 ---
-label: 'Skeleton 骨架屏'
+label: 'Skeleton'
 category: 'Feedback'
 ---

-# Skeleton 骨架屏
+# Skeleton

-用于页面和区块的加载中状态。
+Used for in-load states of pages and blocks.

 ## Used alone